nd1012/Mapping-Object/README.md

 ```

 **NOTE**: If a main type property wasn't found in the source type (during the
-automated mapping registration), it won't be mapped.
+automated mapping registration), it won't be mapped automatic.

 ### Convert the mapped value